 She has also recently started working as a sole trader, providing support services to people with disability in the greater Shepparton area.
-Reg disc wor

 Registered Victorian disability support worker

 Deepak is a 34-year-old disability support worker living in regional Bendigo.